civilin/test/README.md

 # Welcome to the test site

+This is README.md, after being rendered to HTML.

-This is a simple, first site created using GitHub pages.
+* This is a simple, first site created using GitHub pages.

-This is easy so far.
+* This is easy so far.
+  Does this text align below if I indent it with 2 space?